-Seedling peanut plants are usually attacked by thrips within the first 6 to 8 weeks after planting, and thrips may complete several generations per season under favorable conditions.
+Seedling peanut plants are usually attacked by thrips within the first 6 to 8 weeks after planting.
 These tiny, spindle-shaped insects feed primarily within the developing, unfolded leaflets causing crinkling of the leaflets and stunting of the plants.
 Blackening of the small leaflets occurs with severe infestations and can be mistaken for chemical injury.
 Under favorable conditions, plants normally outgrow this injury with no reduction in yield or grade.
-However, the delay in vine growth from early-season thrips injury may retard maturity.
+However, the delay in vine growth from early-season thrips injury may delay maturity.
 This in combination with other injury, such as herbicide burn, can reduce yield.

 Thrips can be controlled with either systemic or with foliar-applied insecticides.
 Systemics can be incorporated in the furrow with the seed at planting.
 Foliar treatments can be applied as needed after crop emergence.
-During dry seasons or seasons with excessive rains, the systemic insecticides may not give adequate thrips control due to poor systemic uptake by the plants or leaching of chemicals from the soil.
-Foliar treatments may be warranted to allow more rapid plant growth to assist in weed control if systemics are ineffective, or if injury appears excessive.
+During dry seasons or seasons with excessive rains, systemic insecticides may not give adequate thrips control due to poor systemic uptake by the plants or leaching of chemicals from the soil.
+Foliar treatments may be warranted, if systemics are ineffective, or if injury appears excessive.
 Foliar treatment is recommended when 25 percent of the leaves show thrips damage and pest populations are still active.